saylordotorg/course_hist102/Unit10.md

+---
+layout: default
+title: "HIST102: Early Globalizations - East Meets West (1200s-1600s)"
+course_description: "An introductory survey of the major civilizations from the Middle Ages to the Early Modern Era, focusing on the political, social, cultural, and economic interactions and exchanges between those civilizations."
+next: ../Unit11
+previous: ../Unit09
+---
 **Unit 10: Africa, Africans, and the Atlantic Slave Trade** <span id="10"></span>
 *While much of Africa followed its own trajectory of progress in the